-Filled with hidden costs and absolute must-haves, the cost of weddings can certainly spiral.
+Filled with hidden costs and absolute must-haves, weddings have the potential to be very costly!
 But a spot of careful planning with these expert money-saving tips is all you’ll ever need…

 From the flowers to the transport, the bridesmaids to the bride herself, refuse to let yourself get sucked into the financial black hole of spiralling wedding costs.
 Follow these expert money-saving tips and you could be surprised how much you’ll save…